-As far as depression goes, there are well-known drugs that can be used against depression, for example, Prozac and Paxil.
-But these drugs don’t really handle depression, they just take it out of sight.
-When the drug is ceased, the person is in most cases no better off than they were before.
+As far as depression goes, there are well-known drugs that are being prescribed for depression, for example, Prozac and Paxil.
+But these drugs don’t really handle depression, they just take it out of sight, and themselves have some alarming side effects.
+When the drug is ceased, the person may be worse off than they were before.
 Also, many antidepressants carry warnings from the Food and Drug Administration that they increase the risk of suicide.
 Many antidepressants are known to interfere with sexual desire and performance.
 If depression can be alleviated through healthier and more lasting means, this would be a definite advantage.

 Guilt may be able to be medicated away, at least for as long as a person is willing to take a class of drug called a benzodiazepine.
 This class includes Valium and Xanax and both are addictive drugs that are frequently abused.
 Here too, the guilt is not gone, it is simply hidden under a drug.

 For the understanding of every family member of an addict and for every addicted person who wishes to put that addiction behind him or her, this series of articles will examine the causes of cravings, guilt and depression and how they are alleviated in the Narconon drug and alcohol treatment program.
-For more than forty-five years, Narconon drug recovery centers have been helping people find lasting recovery from addiction.
-In centers around the world, seven out of ten graduates find their answers to life-long sobriety.
+For more than fifty years, Narconon drug recovery centers have been helping people find lasting recovery from addiction.

 Series of articles explaining drug addiction